 A bit of background on the writer.-

-I’m a Homeopath and an organic skincare formulator with a passion for nutrition, herbal medicine, alternative technology, organic agriculture...and skincare.
+My name is Maeve, I am a qualified Homeopath and skincare formulator with a passion for nutrition, herbal medicine, alternative technology, organic agriculture...and skincare.

 In 2006 my husband and I took our 3 children to Ecuador, South America for 3 months where I spent a month volunteering as a Homeopath for the Rio Muchacho Organic Farm and surrounding community while also studying organic agriculture and alternative technology.